Peugeot bailout gets EU green light

 ($1 = 0.7547 euros)

-(Additional reporting by Blaise Robinson; Editing by Claire Davenport, James Regan and David Evans)
+(Additional reporting by Blaise Robinson; Editing by Claire Davenport and James Regan)